NBPub/BeatLog/docs/Features/Database.md

 ### Query

-Each log's database table can be explored, and a variety of filters, settings, and log-specific pre-assembled queries are provided.
+A variety of filters, settings, and log-specific pre-assembled queries are provided.
 The image above shows the **Basic** options.
-The *IP Address* form is not shown.
+The optional *Location* and *IP Address* filters can be toggled; *IP Address* form is not shown.

+Detailed query descriptions follow the image.

 ![dataview2](/docs/pics/query_2.png "Queries for each log, basic simply uses the options at the top of the page")